Born: August 22, 1934

 Father Dougherty’s peace and justice work began dramatically in 1970, when he became a campus minister at Eastern Michigan University in Michigan.

 The Vietnam War was on.
 Many young men on the campus were demonstrating against it.
-Moved by this, he began to see the systemic violence not only of that war, but of U.S. foreign policy with its many military interventions, the issues of poverty and wealth, greed, and consumerism in the US.
+Moved by this, he began to see the systemic violence not only of that war, but of U.S. foreign policy with its many military interventions, the issues of poverty and wealth, greed, and consumerism in the United States (US).
 It changed his life.

 During the summer of 1972 he went to California to learn about the issue of poor farmer workers.
 He stood in solidarity with the United Farm workers on the strike line.